tonioloewald/xinjs/docs/xin.md

     ]

-Instead of referring to the first item in `messages` as `messages[0]` it can be referred to as `messages[id=1234abcd]`, and this will retrieve the item regardless of its possition in messages.
+Instead of referring to the first item in `messages` as `messages[0]` it can be referred to as `messages[id=1234abcd]`, and this will retrieve the item regardless of its position in messages.